 Glossary:

-Motivation:
+Motivation: Here you should bring out that aspect of your project which motivated you.
+Justify why a study on life expectancy is indeed needed and so on.

 To determine if there is a relationship between life expectancy and its various factors, as well as to look into a dependency amongst the internal factors of life expectancy.
 In addition, to determine whether there is a change in life expectancy over time.

+You can delete the highlighted text as it does not relate to motivation!

 Objectives: